-The Wind Atlas Analysis and Application Program (WAsP) has been shown to give accurate climatological predictions over low, smooth hills of small to moderate dimensions with sufficiently gentle slopes to ensure attached flows, such as typically found in northern Europe.
-WAsP has been used recently to develop the European Wind Atlas (1,2) and for wind-energy assessments in other countries.
+The Wind Atlas Analysis and Application Program (WAsP) has been shown to give accurate climatological predictions over low, smooth hills of small to moderate dimensions with sufficiently gentle slopes to ensure attached flows.
+WAsP has been used recently to develop the European Wind Atlas [1,2] and for wind-energy assessments in other countries.
 Out of necessity, WAsP is increasingly used for situations that do not lie within its recommended operational envelope.
-In particular, the program is being used for the investigation of candidate sites in rugged, complex terrain which may also be subjected to intense solar radiation or stratified atmospheric conditions (3,4).
+In particular, the program is being used for the investigation of candidate sites in rugged, complex terrain which may also be subjected to intense solar radiation or stratified atmospheric conditions [3,4].

-This paper utilises full-scale wind data from a previous field programme in the rugged hills of northern Portugal and in eastern Crete to investigate the accuracy of WAsP under such extreme conditions.
+This paper utilises full-scale wind data from a previous field programme in the rugged hills of northern Portugal to investigate the accuracy of WAsP under such extreme conditions.
 The goals of this work are to gain a better understanding of the causes and extent of the prediction errors, to develop a practical performance indicator which will enable users to correct for orographic effects if necessary, and to facilitate future improvements to the WAsP program.